 Unless journalists wake up to this threat and focus on the grievous harm that his successful prosecution represents, the ability of any of us to report will seriously damaged, he said.
 The rally, called by the Don't Extradite Julian Assange Campaign, was convened in anticipation of Assange extradition hearings, expected to start at Woolwich Crown Court on Monday 24 February.

-An audience estimated at 600 also heard from Jen Robinson, Assange’s barrister, John McDonnell, shadow chancellor, and Kristinn Hrafnsson, and Wikileaks editor-in-chief.
+An audience estimated at 600 also heard from Jen Robinson, Assange's barrister; John McDonnell, shadow chancellor, and Kristinn Hrafnsson, Wikileaks editor-in-chief.

 Tim Dawson said:

 "Debating whether Assange is, or is not, really a journalist is irrelevant at this moment.
 So are judgements on his past behaviour or character.
 The legal devices being deployed to try and take him to the US are unprecedented and terrifying for anyone whose journalism touches on state security, defence or espionage.
 If Assange is sent from here to start a prison sentence that could be as long as 175 years, then no journalist is safe."

 UN Special Rapporteur on Torture, Nils Meltzer told the rally that he visited Assange in prison in May last year on an official visit to respond to reports of Assange's psychological torture accompanied by a medical doctor and a psychiatrist.
 They examined and interviewed Assange for three hours in line with the internationally recognised 'Istanbul protocol'.
 His report on this inspection stated that he believed that Assange showed clear symptoms of having been psychologically tortured.

 Jen Robinson told the meeting that there had been serious breaches of process in her client's treatment.
 These included client/lawyer meetings in the Ecuadorean embassy being secretly recorded on behalf of the US authorities, and her repeated denial of access to speak with Assange in prison.